 ‘The best way to care for these screens is to understand the nature of the materials they are made from: timber, lacquer, paper and paint.
 Screens are complex in their make-up, and understanding the nature of these materials and their use in screen construction helps us determine the best way to handle, store and display these works.
 One very important aspect to understand, and of great interest to a paper conservator, is the unique qualities of Japanese paper’

 Papermaking was first brought to Japan from China, via Korea, around the year 610.
 Naturally, ‘there are many similarities, but Japanese papermaking developed its own traditions.’

 Of the Japanese papers, kōzo (made from the paper mulberry tree fibres), mitsumata and gampi are the most common.
 All require a painstakingly long cleaning process during production.
 Kōzo is both the strongest and the most lightweight, owing to its long and high-quality fibres.
 It had an important role in architecture, used for walls and windows, and is likely to have been used in these screens.

 ‘More research can determine the exact type of paper we are dealing with.
 From literary sources, I know it will vary in quality throughout the different layers of the screen,’ Barrett explained.
 ‘Having these screens in the Collection, along with our others, will allow for even more opportunities for study and care.’

-Emily Wakeling is Assistant Curator, Asian and Pacific Art, QAGOMA
+Emily Wakeling is former Assistant Curator, Asian and Pacific Art, QAGOMA